-Hurricane Delta slams into Mexico near Cancun with Louisiana its next target late Friday
+Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 Unless the track of Delta shifts east, New Orleans will probably only see gusts in the 40 to 45 mph range, safely fringed well to the east of the core circulation.

 A widespread four to eight inches of rainfall with localized 12-inch amounts is also likely within the swath covered by Delta’s core, which right now looks to track north through central Acadiana in Louisiana.
-A few tornadoes can’t be ruled out, especially east of the center into southern Mississippi and extreme west coastal Alabama.
+Some flash flooding is likely.

 The slug of Delta’s rainfall will move north into the Mississippi Valley on Saturday and into the Tennessee Valley and Mid-Atlantic by Sunday.